erikerlandson/coulomb/docs/README.md

 for the purpose of simplifying the project's code and its implicit type dependencies.

 Some `#include` statements will need to be changed relative to previous versions.
-A few operations that previously could be done implicitly now can only be done via explicit method calls; most notably, value type conversions no longer happen implicitly.
+A few operations that previously could be done implicitly now can only be done via explicit method calls;
+**most notably, value type conversions no longer happen implicitly.**
-Unit type conversions still happen implicitly for value types that can represent fractional values (for example, Double, Float, Rational).
+Unit type conversions still happen implicitly for value types that can represent fractional values (for example, Double, Float, BigDecimal).

 `coulomb` `0.9` makes more extensive use of Scala 3's advanced inline code expansion and its metaprogramming capabilities, to improve the efficiency of the code generated under the hood.